Diaphoneme: Bilingualism

 Both Haugen and Weinreich considered the use of phonemes beyond a single language to be inappropriate when phonemic systems between languages were incommensurable with each other.
 Similarly, Shen (1952), argues that phonemic representations may lead to confusion when dealing with phonological interference and Nagara (1972) remarks that narrow phonetic transcription can be cumbersome, especially when discussing other grammatical features like syntax and morphology.
-Allophones, which phonemic systems don't account for, may be important in the process of interference and interlingual identifications.
+Allophones, which phonemic systems do not account for, may be important in the process of interference and interlingual identifications.

 Borrowing

 Similarly, the term diaphone can be used in discussions of cognates that occur in different languages due to borrowing.
 Specifically, Haugen (1956) used the term to refer to phonemes that are equated by speakers cross-linguistically because of similarities in shape and/or distribution.
 For example, loanwords in Huave having "diaphonic identification" with Spanish include àsét ('oil', from Spanish aceite) and kàwíy ('horse', from Spanish caballo).
 This perception of sameness with native phonology means that speakers of the borrower language (in this case, Huave) will hear new features from the loaner language (in this case, Spanish) as equivalent to features of their own and substitute in their own when reproducing them.
 In these interlanguage transfers, when phonemes or phonotactic constraints are too different, more extreme compromises may occur; for example, the English phrase Merry Christmas, when borrowed into Hawaiian, becomes mele kalikimaka.